nanoframework/nf-Community-Contributions/README.md

 ### I don't want to store my code here

-That's fine.
+That's fine and this place is not to store your code!
+If you want to store your code, please contribute to [nanoFramework.IoT.Device repository](https://github.com/nanoFramework/nanoFramework.IoT.Device).

 We understand that you want to keep it on your own repo.
-If that's the case it's OK to add it as Git sub-module that will link to your repo.
+If that's the case it's OK to add a link to your repo from a nice README.md.

-Or could it be that you've simply stumbled on a good piece of code and just want to share that.
-Then you submit a PR with a simple readme.md linking to that external resouce and a brief explanation about it.

 ## Feedback and documentation